sfaragy/Real-Time-Vehicle-Tracking/server/README.md

 MongoDB is running in a different container as per my exercise.
 If anyone want to add it in the same project then please add the following in docker-compose.yml

+Later postponed and decided to use postgreSQL.
+Please follow the docker-compose.yml only

 ```
   mongo:
     image: mongo:latest